-This policy applies to all subcontracted activity supported with funds supplied by the Education Skills Funding Agency or any successor organisations.
+The policy statement, which is reviewed annually, details how Progress to Excellence Ltd applies funding to all supply chain activity supported with funds supplied by the Education and Skills Funding Agency (ESFA) or any successor organisations.

 The policy is a mandatory requirement that must be in place prior to participating in any subcontracting activity from 1 August 2013.
 The content of this policy has been developed in line with AoC/ AELP Common Accord, the ESFA Funding rules and the LSIS Supply Chain Management document.

 Progress to Excellence Ltd (PtoE) will use its supply chains to optimise the impact and effectiveness of service delivery to the end user.
-Progress to Excellence Ltd will therefore ensure that:
+PtoE will therefore ensure that:

 - Supply chain management activities comply with the principles of best practice in the skills sector.
 In particular, they will be guided by the principles given in the LSIS publication, “Supply Chain Management – a good practice guide for the post-16 skills sector” (Nov 2012 and subsequent iterations).

-- Progress to Excellence Ltd will at, all times, undertake fair and transparent procurement activities, conducting robust due diligence procedures on potential subcontractors to ensure compliance with the Common Accord at all levels and to ensure the highest quality of learning delivery is made available; demonstrating value for money and a positive impact on learner lives.
+- PtoE will, at all times, undertake fair and transparent procurement activities, conducting robust due diligence procedures on potential subcontractors to ensure compliance with the Common Accord at all levels and to ensure the highest quality of learning delivery is made available; demonstrating value for money and a positive impact on learner lives.

-- The funding that is retained by Progress to Excellence Ltd will be related to the costs of the services provided.
-These services, and the levels of funding being retained for them, will be clearly documented and agreed by all parties.
+- The funding that is retained by PtoE will be related to contract management.
+This contract management and the levels of funding being retained, will be clearly documented and agreed by all parties.
 The rates of such retained funding will be commercially viable for both sides and will be negotiated and agreed in a fair and transparent manner.
-They will be proportionate to the actual services being provided.
+They will be proportionate to the actual contract management being undertaken.

-- Where disputes between supply chain partners cannot be resolved through mutually agreed internal resolution procedures, Progress to Excellence Ltd will submit to independent outside arbitration or mediation and abide by its findings.
+Where disputes between supply chain partners cannot be resolved through mutually agreed internal resolution procedures, PtoE will submit to independent outside arbitration or mediation and abide by its findings.
 Contract documents will require both parties to agree that the achievements of supply chains are attained through adherence to both the letter and spirit of contracts or partnerships.
-Signatories therefore commit that all discussions, communications, negotiations and actions undertaken to build,maintain and develop supply chains will be conducted in good faith in accordance with the Overarching Principle.
+Signatories therefore commit that all discussions, communications, negotiations and actions undertaken to build, maintain and develop supply chains will be conducted in good faith in accordance with the overarching principle.